YevheniiKshanovskyi/SFLteam/Lab2/README.txt

-Walc	            weekend alcohol consumption (numeric: from 1 - very low to 5 - very high) health	            current health status (numeric: from 1 - very bad to 5 - very good) absences	    number of school absences (numeric: from 0 to 93)
+Walc	            weekend alcohol consumption (numeric: from 1 - very low to 5 - very high) health	            current health status (numeric: from 1 - very bad to 5 - very good) absences	    number of school absences (numeric: from 0 to 93) G1	              first period grade (numeric: from 0 to 20) G2	              second period grade (numeric: from 0 to 20) G3	              final grade (numeric: from 0 to 20, output target)

 You can also find this legend dataset's homepade in abouts(https://www.kaggle.com/datasets/whenamancodes/alcohol-effects-on-study)